Streams

 Execute JavaScript Code

-Executes JavaScript code specified in the page field, e.g:
+Executes JavaScript code specified in the page field, for example:

 document.write("<h1>Hello, world!</h1>");